You can run a rule programmatically by sending a request to the API. First you will need to create an API key, please follow the steps below.

 You can find the Remote Access page from the dropdown menu.

-Your key will display below.
+Your key will display in the API Key table.

 If you would like to delete an API key, please click on Delete on the right of the key.

 Like Loome Integrate, Loome Monitor exposes a REST API that can be used to interact with Loome Monitor programmatically.
-Whilst the API is language agnostic, this example is written in PowerShell and has been tested with PowerShell 5, and can be used from this version onwards.

 The following PowerShell script includes functions for executing rules: